Aliases for GZMH Gene

 GeneCards Summary for GZMH Gene

-GZMH (Granzyme H (Cathepsin G-Like 2, Protein H-CCPX)) is a Protein Coding gene.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Peptide hormone metabolism.
-GO annotations related to this gene include serine-type endopeptidase activity.
-An important paralog of this gene is ELANE.
+GZMH (Granzyme H) is a Protein Coding gene.
+Diseases associated with GZMH include Lipodystrophy, Congenital Generalized, Type 2 and Complete Generalized Lipodystrophy.
+Among its related pathways are Innate Lymphoid Cell Differentiation Pathways and Granzyme Pathway.
+Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase activity.
+An important paralog of this gene is GZMB.